NVIDIA-AI-IOT/clip-distillation/README.md

 a cat
 ```

-Next, query the images based on the text prompts.
+Next, call the script to query the images that match the text prompts.

 ```bash
 python3 search_clip_images.py \